 A: Courses that are fully remote are identified in Self-Service as meeting in the building and room called “Online.”
 You can check the status of your courses by logging into Self-Service and looking under the Schedule for each course on the right.
 If the course schedule says that the course meets in building and room “Online,” the course is fully remote and there will be no in-person meetings.
 However, you should plan to be available online during scheduled class times.
 All other courses will provide a mix of in-person and online components.

-Q: What if I can’t get to campus this fall?
+Q: What if I can’t get to campus?

 Q: What if I need specific courses for my major and they aren’t on the list of Remote Courses?